meetsoulfulness/portfolio/README.md

-# Personal Website of Sandeep Singh
+# Personal Website and Portfolio of Sandeep Singh